 This data sheet summarizes the features of this group of PIC24F devices.
 It is not intended to be a comprehensive reference source.
-For more information, refer to the "PIC24F Family Reference Manual", "Inter-Integrated CircuitTM (I2CTM)" (DS39702).
+Refer to Section 24.
+"InterIntegrated CircuitTM (I2CTM)" (DS39702) in the "PIC24F Family Reference Manual" for more information.

-The Inter-Integrated Circuit $^{\rm TM}$ (I 2 C $^{\rm TM}$) module is a serial interface useful for communicating with other peripheral or microcontroller devices.
+The Inter-Integrated Circuit (I^2C) module is a serial interface useful for communicating with other peripheral or microcontroller devices.
 These peripheral devices may be serial EEPROMs, display drivers, A/D Converters, etc.